 Chris Jay Hoofnagle helps students from different disciplinary perspectives understand the effects of law on technology.
 He is author of Federal Trade Commission Privacy Law and Policy (Cambridge University Press 2016).
 He holds dual appointments in Information and in the School of Law.
 An elected member of the American Law Institute, Hoofnagle advises emerging technology companies as counsel to Gunderson Dettmer LLP.

 Hoofnagle co-chairs the annual Privacy Law Scholars Conference.
-He is a member of the San Francisco Electronic Crimes Task Force and Palantir's Council on Privacy and Civil Liberties.
+He is a member of the San Francisco Electronic Crimes Task Force and is an advisor to Palantir Technologies.

 He is licensed to practice in California and Washington, D.C.